Jacklikeironman/PMCN/README.md

 - [ddf](https://github.com/theFoxofSky/ddfnet) == 1.0

 ## Data Preparation
 We constructed a new dataset named **Stereo Foggy Video Cityscapes**, which is extended from the [Cityscapes sequences dataset](https://www.cityscapes-dataset.com/).
 We apply synthetic fog to these clean stereo video pairs as in [Foggy Cityscapes](https://github.com/sakaridis/fog_simulation-SFSU_synthetic/).
 There are 2973 stereo video clips in the training dataset and 453 stereo video clips in the test dataset.
 Each video clip contains 7 consecutive frames with the size of 1024 × 2048.
-Here, we provide the testing dataset for performance evaluation.
+Here, we provide the test dataset for performance evaluation.

 [Test Set](https://pan.baidu.com/s/1kEPP0XMzO2Xr9Jj2WLbXWQ)     password: 4low